 Losing the intimate aspect of a relationship can be very sad.
 We all crave closeness, especially during periods of stress—when we are unsure of the future or scared of losing our independence.
-But as caregiving changes your role and how you interact with your spouse, the emotional connection that once sparked intimacy and romance may suffer.
+But as caregiving changes your role and how you interact with your spouse or partner, the emotional connection that once sparked intimacy and romance may suffer.

 - If you are exhausted and overburdened, it’s hard to feel sexually attractive.